stormasm/spanish/sentences/webster.md

 ### We are going to start with the letter D

 - Cuáles han sido daños causados - How much `damage` has been done
+- han sido días difíciles - they have been difficult days
+- han sido enviados - have been sent
 - el viaje [fue](https://github.com/stormasm/spanish/blob/main/verbs/serex.md#ser-fue) de los más delicioso - the trip was most `delightful`

 ### Ref